 The Medias and territories CIST strand won ESPON call for tender “Tools (2011-2014) – Feasibility study on analytical tools based on Big Data” to be completed in 2014.

-We intend to provide a specialized expertise on big data, notably the ones coming from Web 2.0 (O’Reilly, 2005) related to territorial data and information.
+We intend to provide a specialised expertise on big data, notably the ones coming from Web 2.0 (O’Reilly, 2005) related to territorial data and information.
 We will identify available datasets and propose a concrete and operational methodology to threat them in integration with traditional territorial datasets.
 Finally, we will provide draft recommendations for treating this kind of data.

 The purpose of the project is to assess the feasibility to use open source data, including the so-called “big data”, together with official (authoritative) data from ESPON and other statistical institutes (in particular EUROSTAT) in European territorial analysis.
 The target audience is identified as all policy makers, researchers and stakeholders interested in ESPON results.
 The results of the current service contract should therefore contribute to the general objective of the ESPON programme.